List of Pirates of the Caribbean characters: Cutler Beckett

+Cutler Beckett was also going to appear in Dead Men Tell No Tales, as he appeared in the early draft by Terry Rossio.

-Beckett has been referred to by W. Wesley Pue as an allegory for restrictions on personal liberty as a result of the War on Terror.
+Beckett has been referred to by W. Wesley Pue as an allegory for restrictions on personal liberty as a result of the war on terror.

 Sao Feng

 One of Sao Feng's pirate flags.

 One of Sao Feng's pirate flags, seen being raised on one of the Empress masts prior to the Battle of Calypso's Maelstrom.
 Also the flag of Ned Low.

 Sao Feng is portrayed by Chow Yun-fat.
 Sao Feng is the pirate lord of the South China Sea and his character is based on the legendary Chinese pirate Cheung Po Tsai.
 He appears in At World's End.
 Feng is depicted as an unscrupulous pirate who will do anything to join with the winning side, which he considers to be "just good business".

 In At World's End, Barbossa and Elizabeth intend to rescue Jack Sparrow from Davy Jones' Locker.
 They visit Feng at his bathhouse in Singapore, requesting a ship and a crew.
 Feng is suspicious and informs them that earlier that day, Will Turner attempted to steal the navigational charts to World's End.
 Barbossa and Elizabeth deny knowing Will, but when Feng threatens to kill him, Elizabeth reacts, confirming they are allies.
 Barbossa explains that the Brethren Court has been summoned to convene on Shipwreck Cove and Feng, being one of the nine Pirate Lords, is honor-bound to attend.
 Feng demands to know why they want to sail to the Locker.
 When Will admits they want to rescue Jack, Feng becomes enraged and declares that he would only resurrect Sparrow to kill him in person.

 Feng, Elizabeth, and Barbossa are interrupted by the East India Trading Company, led by Mr. Mercer.
 During the battle, Feng and Will confront each other while Mercer secretly listens in.
 Will tells Feng that if he wishes to make a deal with the EITC then he needs what Will offers—the two strike a deal.
 Will wants Black Pearl to free his father from Davy Jones.
 In exchange, Feng can have Jack Sparrow to barter to the East India Trading Company for his own freedom.
 Feng agrees and provides Will with a ship and crew, then covers Will and the others' escape from Singapore.
 Unbeknownst to Will, however, Feng makes his own deal with the East India Trading Company to turn over all the pirates, including Will, in exchange for Black Pearl and his own freedom.